 The Crescent nebula (lower right) and part of the Sadr region of the Milky Way.

-The Elephant's Trunk nebula, an emission nebula in the constellation Cepheus.
+The California Nebula, an emission nebula in the constellation of Perseus.